 The form of NeSI allocation you may be most familiar with is an allocation of computing power.
 We currently offer three sorts of HPC Compute allocations, of which your project needs at least two (online storage plus one kind of compute allocation) in order to be valid and active.

 Allocations on Mahuika are measured in Mahuika compute units.
-A job uses one Mahuika compute unit if it runs for one hour on one physical Mahuika CPU core (two logical CPU cores), using 3 GB of RAM and no GPU devices.
+A job uses one Mahuika compute unit if it runs for one hour on one physical Mahuika CPU core (two logical CPUs), using 3 GB of RAM and no GPU devices.
 This means a single Mahuika compute unit is equivalent to what we previously called a "Fair Share adjusted core-hour" on Mahuika's standard compute nodes.

 The price of hardware in terms of compute units is shown in the following table.